otavioschwanck/mood-nvim/README.md

 # Features

-- CoC for LSP (go to definition, autocomplete, etc)
+- Native LSP (go to definition, autocomplete, etc)
 - Extra snippets
 - Quick handbook inside vim.
 Just press `SPC h h`
 - Test Runner
-- Fully customizable (plugins, settings, CoC)
+- Fully customizable (plugins, settings, LSP)
 - Find In Folder helpers: Find inside models, controller, etc using keybindngs.
 See `user.vim` (`SPC f p`) for more examples.
 You can define your own custom finders  You can define your own custom finders.
 - Mini Terminal Framework that can:
   - You can bind terminal commands in your `user.vim` (`SPC f p`).